The Use of Precious Metals in Dentistry

 Gold, platinum, palladium and silver usually appear in dental restoration as alloys.
 Some are palladium based (palladium in the main metal also called “semi precious”), and some are gold based (gold is the main metal).

-In the past, most of the restorations were porcelain fused to metal (PFM), in which case it is important that the porcelain and the alloy have the same expansion rate.
+In the past, most of the restorations were porcelain fused to metal (PFM), in which case it is important that the porcelain and the alloy have the same expansion rate to avoid cracks.

 These days, new technologies and materials are implemented in the dental field, and the use of precious metals has dramatically decreased.